nodejs/node/doc/api/stream.md

 #### Piping to Writable Streams from Async Iterators

-In the scenario of writing to a writable stream from an async iterator, it is important to ensure the correct handling of backpressure and errors.
+In the scenario of writing to a writable stream from an async iterator, ensure the correct handling of backpressure and errors.

 ```js
 const { once } = require('events');